herbertfonzar/laravel-mysql-spatial/README.md

-# What`s the different of the version original?
+# What's the different of the version original?
 This project resolve the issue [#38] (https://github.com/grimzy/laravel-mysql-spatial/issues/38)
 ### How to use?
 ```